 - Leave area in good condition.

 Persons attending meetings are subject to library rules, regulations, and policies.
-Groups who disturb library activity or library users will be denied future use of meeting rooms.
+Groups or individuals who disturb library activity or other library users will be denied future use of meeting rooms.
 Library staff may enter and remain in a meeting room at any time during a meeting.

 Limitations